 It's a current account made especially for freelancers and self-employed people where everything takes place in the cloud.
 This not only helps make your life easier, it means you can go paperless, keeping your activities light and nimble in the way every remote worker needs.
 For example, Coconut delivers outstanding, professional-looking invoices, purely digitally, that you can file from your phone or tablet, wherever you are.

 The service also helps with estimating your tax and sorting expenses.
 For instance, it estimates how much tax you need to save and automatically categorises your transactions as you spend; features that make it much easier to complete your accounts and file your tax return on time.
 You can download Coconut for free on iOS or Android.

 Remote working might have once been something you need to explain to people, even apologise for.
 But attitudes have changed.

 Throughout the creative industries, there’s a growing recognition that you no longer need an office to create great work and run a successful business.
-And in fact, in this environmentally enlightened times, it’s actually something you should be shouting about.
+And, in this environmentally enlightened times, it’s something you should be shouting about.